yurivin/uniswap-v3-periphery/position-manager-referrer-fee-analysis.md

-# Position Manager Referrer Fee Integration Analysis
+# NonfungiblePositionManager Referrer Fee Integration Analysis

 ## Overview
-This document analyzes whether the Uniswap V3 fee distribution mechanism can be applied to give position manager referrers a portion of swap fees, and evaluates the feasibility, challenges, and implementation approaches.
+This document analyzes the integration of referrer fee functionality into Uniswap V3 NonfungiblePositionManager contracts.
+The system allows multiple independent NonfungiblePositionManager contract deployments to earn referrer fees from positions they create, with fees extracted during swap fee calculations and collected through an admin-controlled process.

+## Key Terminology
+- **Position Manager**: A deployed NonfungiblePositionManager contract address (not an EOA)
+- **Original Position Manager**: The specific NonfungiblePositionManager contract that created a position
+- **Referrer**: The address configured to receive referrer fees (can be EOA or contract)
+- **Multi-Contract Architecture**: Multiple NonfungiblePositionManager contracts operating independently with different referrer configurations

 ## Current Fee Distribution Mechanism